Empowering communities through crowdfunding

-- June 2025
+- October 2025

 This Policy Lab focused on demonstrating innovative and cooperative models from places leading the way on tackling VAWG to share this learning with others.
-Women’s safety from male violence impacts all women’s lives, with 97 percent of women aged 18 to 24 having experienced sexual harassment in public spaces and more than 70% of women of all ages having endured such behaviour.
+Women’s safety from violence impacts all women’s lives, with 97 percent of women aged 18 to 24 having experienced sexual harassment in public spaces and more than 70% of women of all ages having endured such behaviour.

 Around one in four women (27%) have experienced domestic abuse since the age of 16.